Eastbourne Eagles: 1990s

-In 1995, Eastbourne won their first highest league title, after they won the 1995 Premier League speedway season.
+In 1991, the team returned to the top league and in 1994 they won their sixth Knockout Cup (but first in the top flight).
+The following season in 1995, Eastbourne won their first highest league title, after they won the 1995 Premier League speedway season.
 The gulf in quality of teams was evident after the merging of the two leagues, with the Eagles winning the title 56 points clear of bottom club Exeter Falcons.
-Eastbourne had been an easy runner-up the previous year to runaway winners Poole Pirates and retained four of their riders Martin Dugard, Dean Barker, Stefan Dannö and Stefan Andersson, which provided enough firepower to seal the Championship.
+Eastbourne had been an easy runner-up the previous year to runaway winners Poole Pirates and retained four of their riders, Martin Dugard, Dean Barker, Stefan Dannö and Stefan Andersson, which provided enough firepower to seal the Championship.